 Remember, you have the right to be represented by legal counsel throughout all criminal proceedings.
 This right begins as soon as you are arrested and taken into custody.
 To protect your rights, it’s critical to have an attorney involved in your case from the beginning.
 This will help ensure that you put forth the best legal defense and find the best solution available based on your individual case or situation.

 At Orent Law Offices, APC, we have decades of experience and success representing clients against criminal charges.
-If you’ve been arrested and/or are facing criminal shoplifting charges in Arizona, give our Phoenix law firm a call for help.
+If you’ve been arrested and/or are facing criminal shoplifting charges in Arizona, Visit our criminal defense office for help.
 We offer a free, no-obligation case assessment, so reach out to us today.